La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **.i le plise cu se panci le xrula**
 > _The apple smells of flowers._

-Note that English confuses smelling an odor and smelling an object that produces that odor.
+Note that English can be confusing when it comes to distinguishing between smelling an odor and smelling an object that produces that odor.
 We say _to smell the apple_, _the apple smells of flowers (has the scent of flowers)_.
 This two-fold distinction is important because an apple produces aromatic particles that are distinct from the apple itself.
-The same for a falling plate and its sound — we may not want to mix them.
+The same applies to a falling plate and its sound — we may not want to mix them.

-In Lojban we can easily separate between those cases like shown in the examples above.
+In Lojban, we can easily separate these cases, as demonstrated in the examples above.

 #### Sense of taste